dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 resonates with them.

-This is a great example of semiotic remapping and one that enabled the outcast Christians of the Early Church to swell with pride at the sacrifices they made for their belief system.
+This is a great example of semiotic remapping and one that enabled the outcast Christians of the early Church to swell with pride at the sacrifices they made for their belief system.
 Replacing physical hunger for spiritual hunger piggybacks on the universally relevant condition of hunger.
-It made the early church more likely to tolerate the hard times.
+It made the early Church more likely to tolerate the hard times.
 Instead of being disrupted by group suffering, they used it as a means to become close.
 Therefore, the information that underlies the belief system must alter the believer's understanding of